-Housing Authority of Cheraw is a public housing agency in Cheraw, South Carolina that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Housing Authority of Cheraw is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.

 Housing Authority of Cheraw serves Chesterfield County.

 The Housing Authority of Cheraw is managed by the Housing Authority of Florence.

 |Housing Authority of Cheraw Housing Choice Voucher||Closed|

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 As of 12/09/2021, it is not known if Housing Authority of Cheraw is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Housing Authority of Cheraw manages 116 active Housing Choice Vouchers.